a19423097/ZincOS/README.md

 <p align="left">
   <img src="img/Screenshot 2025-04-14 190220.png" width="500"/>
 </p>
 ZincOS is a small OS for microcontrollers that uses ZincScript and ZincShell for it's CLI.
-You can code in Zinc script and run it by using the <code>append</code> command.
+You can code in Zinc script then save run it by using the <code>append</code> and <code>run</code> command.
 Check <code>ZincScript documentation.txt</code> for more information about this.
 ZincOS uses MKernel to communicate with pins if commands like <code>dwr</code> are used.

 ZincOS was tested on: